Can South Korea's archbishop help pave the way for a papal visit to North Korea? | DW | 17.06.2021

 The South Korean government of President Moon Jae-in is likely to support the initiative as it looks for a way to engage Pyongyang, which has effectively ignored every effort to communicate and cooperate with the South.

-"Just like virtually every other South Korean, I would very much like to see our nation reunited as one country, but I see no signs of the regime of Kim Jong Un giving up power in the North, and something like this could very easily be turned into a propaganda coup for him," said Song Young-chae, an academic and activist with the Worldwide Coalition to Stop Genocide in North Korea.
+"Just like virtually every other South Korean, I would very much like to see our nation reunited as one country, but I see no signs of the regime of Kim Jong Un giving up power in the North, and something like this could very easily be turned into a propaganda coup for him," Song Young-chae, an academic and activist with the Worldwide Coalition to Stop Genocide in North Korea, told DW.

-"At the moment, North Korea is effectively a pariah state in the international community, because of its human rights abuses and development of nuclear weapons," Song told DW.
+"At the moment, North Korea is effectively a pariah state in the international community, because of its human rights abuses and development of nuclear weapons," Song said.
 "But an official papal visit to Pyongyang could be interpreted as the Catholic Church recognizing the North as a legitimate entity."

 "Also, if state media shows images of Kim shaking hands with the pope, it could be manipulated to send the message that he is a statesman on the world stage, and would boost his support at home," he added.